Machimosaurus: Discovery and species

 In 2016, a new species of Machimosaurus from Douiret Formation in Tunisia was described in the journal Cretaceous Research.
 Named Machimosaurus rex, it was the largest teleosauroid known at the time, estimated to be 9.6 m in length (skull length 155 cm) based on a partial skeleton.
 M. rex was also the youngest teleosauroid known at the time.
 However, more recent estimates put M. hugii along with M. rex at about 6.9–7.15 m long.
 The discovery of M. rex indicates that teleosauroid crocodylomorphs survived the extinction event at the end of the Late Jurassic, but did not retain the biodiversity seen in the Jurassic.
 Moreover, an incomplete specimen from the Barremian of Colombia attributed to Teleosauroidea is not only the youngest known teleosauroid, but also the largest at about 9.6 m long.
+Ichnofossils of a gigantic Crocodylomorph from Spain may belong to Machimosaurus,but the taxonomic attribution is uncertain.

 Classification

 The phylogenetic relationships of the Machimosauridae were analyzed in a comprehensive analysis of teleosauroid relationships.
 The results of the analysis are shown below: